 Chasing the Southern Lights in Tasmania

-- Ideally, find a location that has an uninterrupted view to the southern horizon.
-We’ve provided a link at the end of this post that will take you to a helpful map of aurora viewing locations in the southern hemisphere (including Tasmania).
+• Ideally, find a location that has an uninterrupted view of the southern horizon.
+We’ve provided a link at the end of this post that will take you to a helpful map of Aurora viewing locations in the southern hemisphere (including Tasmania).

 Photographing an Aurora